susanxiao/java-to-cpp-translator/testOutputs/input_tests_information.md

     - HeaderAstTest (0-17)
     - HeaderTest (0-17)

-# Test010 and Test012 fail due to ClassCastException being triggered
+# Test010 and Test012 fail due to wrong ClassCastException logic
-- I have commented out throw ClassCastException and have left the structure
+- I have commented out throw ClassCastException and have left the structure.
+Test010 and Test012 pass.
+Test016 fails.
 - B extends A
     - Can cast B to A, but can't cast A to B
         - How do we check this in the output.cpp file?